Skip to content

 Headless select / combobox comparison

 How @rozie-ui/listbox compares to the existing headless select & combobox libraries across the six frameworks.
-Unlike Rozie's engine-wrapper components (Embla, Flatpickr, Chart.js…), the listbox has no vanilla-JS engine behind it — there is no shared "select core" the way Embla is a shared carousel core.
+Unlike Rozie's engine-wrapper components (Embla, Flatpickr, Chart.js…), the listbox has no vanilla-JS engine behind it; there is no shared "select core" the way Embla is a shared carousel core.
 Instead, every framework ecosystem reimplements the WAI-ARIA listbox / combobox pattern from scratch, in its own idiom.
 The result is the most fragmented landscape of any component Rozie ships: the best options are React-only, the one cross-framework incumbent (Headless UI) covers just React + Vue, Svelte and Solid each have their own separate community libraries, Angular gives you low-level CDK primitives you assemble yourself, and web components have no headless combobox at all.
-Rozie authors the ARIA behaviour once and ships it to all six.
+Rozie ships the same headless <Listbox>, with the same props, events, two-way value, slots, and handle, to all six frameworks.
+(Type-to-filter is the sibling @rozie-ui/combobox family, built on the same headless list spine.)

 The libraries at a glance